Hecke algebras and edge contractions: Coxeter systems and edge contractions

 It is clear that we have $\psi \phi =1$, and hence $\phi$ is injective.
 The proposition is proved. \end{proof}

 \begin{rem} \begin{enumerate} \item When $W$ is a Weyl group, the embedding $\phi$ first appeared in~\cite{Li23}.

-\item In a recent arXiv preprint~\cite{EH24}, Elias and Heng established a Coxeter embedding for a Coxeter partition.
+\item Our embedding is not a special case of the embeddings in~\cite{Mu93} and~\cite{EH24}.
 To an edge contraction, there is an obvious surjection $\pi: S\to S/e$.
-But it is not a Coxeter partition because the condition (2a) in Definition 1.1 therein is not satisfied for $\pi$.
-It is interesting to provide a unified setting for the work in {\it loc. cit.} and ours. \end{enumerate} \end{rem}
+But it is not a Coxeter partition because the condition (2a) in Definition 1.1 in~\cite{EH24} is not satisfied for $\pi$.
+It is interesting to provide a unified setting for the work in {\it loc. cit.} and ours.

+\item Proposition~\ref{W-edge} can be deduced from~\cite[Theorem 3.9]{Dy87} and~\cite{De89} by leveraging the fact that the image of $\phi$ is a reflection subgroup of the Coxeter group $W_S$.
+Our proof is new, as far as we can see.